World Wetlands Day

 World Wetlands Day is held on February 2nd annually to celebrate the 1971 adoption of the International Convention on Wetlands in the Iranian City of Ramsar.

 Each year there’s a new theme for World Wetlands Day and events are held throughout the country.
-This year the theme is Wetlands and Climate Change, to draw attention to the vital role of wetlands as a natural solution to cope with climate change.
+This year the theme is Wetlands and Biodiversity, to draw attention to the global decline in biodiversity and the crucial role of wetlands as biodiversity hotspots.